Smart manufacturing: Advanced robotics

 Advanced industrial robots, also known as smart machines, operate autonomously and can communicate directly with manufacturing systems.
 In some advanced manufacturing contexts, they can work with humans for co-assembly tasks.
 By evaluating sensory input and distinguishing between different product configurations, these machines are able to solve problems and make decisions independent of people.
 These robots are able to complete work beyond what they were initially programmed to do and have artificial intelligence that allows them to learn from experience.
 These machines have the flexibility to be reconfigured and re-purposed.
 This gives them the ability to respond rapidly to design changes and innovation, which is a competitive advantage over more traditional manufacturing processes.
 An area of concern surrounding advanced robotics is the safety and well-being of the human workers who interact with robotic systems.
 Traditionally, measures have been taken to segregate robots from the human workforce, but advances in robotic cognitive ability have opened up opportunities, such as cobots, for robots to work collaboratively with people.

 Cloud computing allows large amounts of data storage or computational power to be rapidly applied to manufacturing, and allow a large amount of data on machine performance and output quality to be collected.
 This can improve machine configuration, predictive maintenance, and fault analysis.
 Better predictions can facilitate better strategies for ordering raw materials or scheduling production runs.

 3D printing

 As of 2019, 3D printing is mainly used in rapid prototyping, design iteration, and small-scale production.
 Improvements in speed, quality, and materials could make it useful in mass production and mass customization.

-However, 3D printing developed so much in recent years that it is no longer used just as technology for prototyping.
-3D printing sector is moving beyond prototyping especially it is becoming increasingly widespread in supply chains.
-The industries where digital manufacturing with 3D printing is the most seen are automotive, industrial and medical.
-In the auto industry, 3D printing is used not only for prototyping but also for the full production of final parts and products.
-3D printing has also been used by suppliers and digital manufacturers coming together to help fight COVID-19.

-3D printing allows to prototype more successfully, thus companies are saving time and money as significant volumes of parts can be produced in a short period.
-There is great potential for 3D printing to revolutionise supply chains, hence more companies are using it.
-The main challenge that 3D printing faces is the change of people's mindset.
-Moreover, some workers will need to re-learn a set of new skills to manage 3D printing technology.